 Tips to help you regain focus and increase productivity

-Changes to our environment or schedules can cause us to experience stress and anxiety, but once we learn some simple techniques to deal with really high-stress times and some tools to increase focus during these times, we’ve learnt an invaluable life skill to take us into the future.
+Changes such as these to our environment or schedules can cause us to experience stress and anxiety, but once we learn some simple techniques to deal with high-stress times and some tools to increase focus, we’ve learnt an invaluable life skill to take us into the future.

 The tools and techniques that I’ll describe will help you to retain focus, remain energized and productive and keep calm.
 They are as taught by senior yoga teacher for Movement for Modern Life, Leila Sadeghee, and are a combination of movement practices, breath-work and visualisation exercises all targeted specifically to relieve anxiety and increase focus.